Wondera-AI/mlx/README.md

         # do whatever here
 ```

-But in reality training a neural network has generalizeable priors.
+But in reality training a neural network requires generalizeable actions.
 Our experiment class takes a configuriation class (TrainConfig), models, datasets, losses, optimizers, metrics and tools.

 ```python
 class Experiment(BaseModule):